CHEWV Timeline

 Exemption K

-County approval to homeschool under Exemption B was difficult to obtain and requirements were not only cumbersome, but varied from county to county.
-In 1983 Exemption K was added for Christian, parochial, and private schools and included a reference to “other nonpublic schools.”
+County approval to homeschool under Exemption B was difficult to obtain and requirements weren’t uniform county to county.
+1983’s Exemption K for Christian, parochial, and private schools included a reference to “other nonpublic schools.”
 Homeschool families began registering as private schools under Exemption K.

 1983